Resources and support for principals

-It is an offence under the Education and Training Reform Act (2006) for anyone to undertake teaching duties in a Victorian school if they do not hold a current VIT registration or Permission to Teach grant including Education Support Staff under the supervision of a registered teacher.
+It is an offence under the Education and Training Reform Act (2006) for anyone to undertake teaching duties in a Victorian school if they do not hold VIT registration or a current grant of Permission to Teach from VIT including Education Support Staff under the supervision of a registered teacher.

 Can early childhood teachers (ECTs) teach 8 year olds?